Fall Roll and Graph Math Activity

 Early Learner Tip: Color in the boxes on the bottom with each box being a different color to help get early learners started.
 It’ll simplify the graphing process for little ones who are just learning how to graph.

 Ready for some graphing fun?
-Add this fall roll and graph math activity to your math centers by clicking the large, yellow download button at the very bottom of this post!
+Add this fall roll and graph math activity to your math centers by clicking the large, yellow download button below!

 More Fall Fun